 It’s worthwhile considering to buy them in bulk straight away, as you’ll use loads of them during the lifetime of your dog.
 We like earth-friendly ones, like these ones that sell on Amazon for under $40 (that’s for 750 bags).

 If you don’t want waste bags floating around in your pockets, car, handbag and all sorts of other places, consider getting a waste bag holder too.
 Get one that can be easily attached to a leash, so you’ll always have them where you need them.

 We’re sorry to break the news to you, but the likelihood is that there’ll be quite a few accidents during the early days of bringing your new puppy home.
 Even if you get your puppy toilet trained quickly, there will still be the odd accident every now and again.

-Puppies need flea and tick treatment.
-Please follow your vet’s recommendation for the correct treatment.
+Please follow your vet’s recommendation for the correct flea and tick treatment.